 What is CBD?

 CBD is the abbreviation used for cannabidiol, one of the chemical compounds derived from either hemp or marijuana plants.

 CBD acts on the endocannabinoid systems (ECS) of both humans and pets, including dogs and cats.
 The endocannabinoid system is a unique communications system in the brain and body that affects many important functions, including how a pet feels, moves, and reacts.

 When extracted and used in oils or other products like chews, CBD can potentially assist with a variety of different conditions including calming, relaxation, and potentially even osteoarthritis pain relief for our pets.

 Both hemp and marijuana are varieties of the Cannabis sativa plant.
 Both contain CBD, but the main difference between the two comes down to the THC levels found in both plants.

-THC is abbreviated for delta-9-tetrahydrocannabinol, which is the chemical compound responsible for the intoxicating effects associated with cannabis.
+Regarding hemp and marijuana, the percent of THC refers to the percent of delta-9-tetrahydrocannabinol (THC), which is the chemical compound responsible for the intoxicating effects associated with cannabis

 Hemp has less than 0.3 percent THC by dry weight at the time of harvest.
 But marijuana has greater than 0.3 percent THC.